Pleistocene wolf

-The Pleistocene wolf, also referred to as the Late Pleistocene wolf, is an extinct lineage or ecomorph of the gray wolf (Canis lupus).
-It was a Late Pleistocene 129 Ka – early Holocene 11 Ka hypercarnivore.
-While comparable in size to a large modern grey wolf, it possessed a shorter, broader palate with large carnassial teeth relative to its overall skull size, allowing it to prey and scavenge on Pleistocene megafauna.
-Such an adaptation is an example of phenotypic plasticity.
-It was once distributed across the northern Holarctic.
-Phylogenetic evidence indicates that despite being much smaller than the prehistoric wolf, the Japanese wolf (C. l. hodophilax), which went extinct in the early 20th century, was of a Pleistocene wolf lineage, thus extending its survival to several millennia after its previous estimated extinction around 7,500 years ago.
+During the Pleistocene, wolves were widely distributed across the Northern Hemisphere.
+Some Pleistocene wolves, such as Beringian wolves and those from Japan, exhibited large body size in comparison to modern gray wolf populations.
+Genetic analysis of the remains of Late Pleistocene wolves suggest that across their range populations of wolves maintained considerable gene flow between each other and thus there was limited genetic divergence between them.
+Modern wolves mostly draw their ancestry from some Siberian populations of Late Pleistocene gray wolves, which largely replaced other gray wolf populations after the Last Glacial Maximum.

 Taxonomy

-The Pleistocene wolf (Canis cf. lupus, where cf. in Latin means confer, uncertain) has not yet been taxonomically classified but based on genetic analysis is believed to be an ecomorph of Canis lupus.
-The ancient wolf specimens from Europe have been classified as Canis lupus spelaeus Goldfuß, 1823 - the cave wolf.
-Its other described member, the Japanese wolf, which was not known to be a member of the lineage until 2021, is classified as Canis lupus hodophilax.
+Pleistocene wolves represent a distinct ecomorph of Canis lupus.
+The ancient wolf specimens from Europe have been classified as Canis lupus spelaeus Goldfuß, 1823 – the cave wolf.

 Biogeography

 The Late Pleistocene era was a time of glaciation, climate change, and the advance of humans into isolated areas.
 During the Late Pleistocene glaciation, a vast mammoth steppe stretched from Spain eastwards across Eurasia and over Beringia into Alaska and the Yukon.
 The close of this era was characterized by a series of severe and rapid climate oscillations with regional temperature changes of up to 16 C-change, which has been correlated with megafaunal extinctions.
 There is no evidence of megafaunal extinctions at the height of the Last Glacial Maximum (26,500 YBP), indicating that increasing cold and glaciation were not factors.
 Multiple events appear to have caused the rapid replacement of one species by another one within the same genus, or one population by another within the same species, across a broad area.
 As some species became extinct, so too did the predators that depended on them (coextinction).

 Ecological factors including habitat type, climate, prey specialization, and predatory competition will greatly influence grey wolf genetic population structure and cranio-dental plasticity.
 Therefore, within the Pleistocene wolf population, the variations between local environments would have encouraged a range of wolf ecotypes that were genetically, morphologically, and ecologically distinct from one another.
 The origin of the modern grey wolf is nested in the biogeography of wolf populations that lived during the Late Pleistocene.
 The grey wolf is one of the few large carnivores to survive the Late Pleistocene megafaunal extinctions, but similar to many other megafaunal species it experienced a global population decline towards the end of this era, which was associated with extinctions of ecomorphs and phylogeographic shifts in populations.